ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 As in the rest of the Chipyard flows, we specify our SoC configuration using the ``CONFIG`` make variable.
 However, unlike the rest of the Chipyard flows, in the case of physical design we might be interested in working in a hierarchical fashion and therefore we would like to work on a single module.
 Therefore, we can also specify a ``VLSI_TOP`` make variable with the same of a specific Verilog module (which should also match the name of the equivalent Chisel module) which we would like to work on.
-The makefile will automatically call tools such as Barstools and the MacroCopmiler (:ref:`barstools`) in order to make the generated Verilog more VLSI friendly.
+The makefile will automatically call tools such as Barstools and the MacroCopmiler (:ref:`Tools/Barstools:barstools`) in order to make the generated Verilog more VLSI friendly.
 By default, the MacroCopmiler will attempt to map memories into the SRAM options within the Hammer technology plugin.
 However, if you are wokring with a new process technology are prefer to work with flipflop arrays, you can configure the MacroCompiler using the ``MACROCOMPILER_MODE`` make variable.
 For example, the ASAP7 process technology does not have associated SRAMs, and therefore the ASAP7 Hammer tutorial (:ref:`tutorial`) uses the ``MACROCOMPILER_MODE='--mode synflops'`` option (Note that synthesizing a design with only flipflops is very slow and will often may not meet constraints).

 We call the ``make buildfile`` command while also specifying the name of the process technology we are working with (same ``tech_name`` for the configuration files and plugin name) and the configuration files we created.
 Note, in the ASAP7 tutorial ((:ref:`tutorial`)) these configuration files are merged into a single file called ``example-asap7.yml``.